RamonDijkstra/Autonomous-Beach-Cleaning-Robot/README.md

 The output contains the actions that need to be taken by the robot.

 The visualisation_scenario_full_system.png file contains a visualisation of the whole system.
+The queries_real_life_scenario.py file contains the corresponding queries of the real life scenario.